 It was also during the banquet speech that he emphasized the importance of opening doors to people who are being persecuted.
 When he says, "it’s not America first, or Europe first, or anybody first," it’s clear how he feels about recent political movements taking place in his current home country and around the world.

 We shouldn’t just be selectively putting weight on the rest of the world, we should be doing it every day of the week.
 That’s what I would urge young people to be thinking about.

 In times of rapid technological development, in some ways Hart remains a classical economist.
 "Economics has a message which is, you let the market do its thing in terms of achieving efficient outcomes, and then the government is there to deal with atonalities,” he says.
 “This is the way it works and should work.”

 Rather than doing things which will make the market less efficient, we should be focusing on the redistribution aspects.
 That’s something which I believe in very strongly.

 A rich life

-Hart knows that the march of innovation can’t be stopped, and shouldn’t be.
-At the same time he feels that there are other solutions to the question of how to deal with it, solutions that far exceed the political solutions of today.
+Hart knows that innovation can’t be stopped, nor should it be.
+He is concerned about the growing inequality but argues that politics isn’t doing anything efficient to deal with the problem.
 Perhaps, with the help of the world’s leading economists, change is possible.